ordina-jworks/ordina-jworks.github.io/_posts/2019-09-27-Combining-MongoDB-and-AWS-Lambda.md

 # MongoDB and AWS Lambda: Why?
 As I am both a fan of AWS Lambda and MongoDB Atlas it was fun for me to marry them.
 However in the real world we don't do things for fun alone.

-What could be the motives to combine MongoDB Atlas and AWS Lambda?
+What are the motives to combine MongoDB Atlas and AWS Lambda?

 * In case of MongoDB you provision your cluster and you know what you'll pay for it.
-* MongoDB has a rich query language to query within a collection
+* MongoDB has a rich language to query within a collection
+* On top of your data in MongoDB you can build rich dashboards for business intelligence.
-* MongoDB supports a join over collections.
+* MongoDB supports joins over collections.
 * Support for lot's of indexes
 * Large documents allowed.
 A MongoDB document can be up to 16 Mb.
-* More metrics, more insights, but also more management.
-That's why it's not serverless.
 * Flexible data access.
-Also in a NoSQL world it is important to new your data access model.
+Also in a NoSQL world it is important to know your data access model.
-Data modeling is an important step to take carefully before you start persisting your data.
+Data modeling is an important step that needs to be taken carefully before you start persisting your data.
 The way your data is modelled will limit the access patterns that can be used on your data.
 MongoDB offers you more flexibility to access your data in different ways after you have stored it.